d-torrance/terracini-loci/README.md

 # TerraciniLoci package for Macaulay2

-This package implements the algorithms from Section 8 of the paper *Terracini loci of interesting surfaces* by F. Galuppi,
+This package implements the algorithms from Section 8 of the paper *Geometry of first nonempty Terracini loci* by F. Galuppi,
 P. Santarsiero, D. Torrance, and E. Turatti.

 ## Examples